 Dr. Bazinet further explained:

 “If the cow was consuming organic corn, it would not look like this.
 I suspect these cows pretty much never had grain.
 The ratio I gave you is the major omega-6, linolenic acid to the major omega-3, alpha-linolenic acid.
 In commodity beef, I often find the ratio to be about 30:1, whereas you were 2.7:1, 11 times lower.
 While controversial, a lot of people suggest we should eat around 5:1, but the current Canadian diet is much higher.
 Your product fits right in.”

 Allow me explain where we fit in the overall picture

-Out of 30 plus samples of the organic meat that Dr. Bazint analyzed, (they used the same cut) our meat ended up in third place.
-This means that many other organic meats have a higher omega 6 to omega 3 ratio and therefore our omega 6 to omega 3 profile is among the best.
+Out of 30 plus samples of the grass fed meat that Dr. Bazint analyzed, (they used the same cut) our meat ended up in third place.
+This means that many organic meats have a higher omega 6 to omega 3 ratio and therefore our omega 6 to omega 3 profile is among the best.

 Conventional beef has a ratio of 30 to 1 omega 6 to omega 3.
 This is because of heavy grain consumption, mainly corn and this would probably be genetically modified corn (GMO) unless otherwise specified.
 We scored 2.7 to 1 which is a very healthy ratio.

 “The sad reality is that it now ranges from 20 to 50:1 for most Americans.
 They are getting far too many omega-6 fats,”-1